johnhues/aether-game-utils/README.md

 ```
 Python 3 is also required to run unit tests: https://www.python.org/downloads/

 These commands are intended to be run with Windows Command Prompt and may not work with cygwin or other environments.
-You may need to individually copy and paste the following commands as cmake can cause strange behavior when multiple commands are strung together.
+You may need to individually copy and paste the following lines as cmake can cause strange behavior when multiple commands are strung together.
 ```
 git clone --recurse-submodules https://github.com/johnhues/aether-game-utils.git C:\temp\aether-game-utils
 mkdir C:\temp\aether-game-utils\build && cd C:\temp\aether-game-utils\build